-We estimate that the net proceeds to us from the sale of the shares of our common stock in this offering will be approximately \$\) million, or approximately \$\) million if the underwriters exercise their option to purchase additional shares in full, based upon an assumed initial public offering price of \$\) per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from the sale of the shares of our common stock in this offering will be approximately \$66.6 million, or approximately \$77.1 million if the underwriters exercise their option to purchase additional shares in full, based upon an assumed initial public offering price of \$21.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
-Similarly, an increase (decrease) of 1,000,000 shares in the number of shares offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming that the assumed initial public offering price remains the same.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$21.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us from this offering by approximately \$3.3 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
+Similarly, an increase (decrease) of 1,000,000 shares in the number of shares offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$19.5 million, assuming that the assumed initial public offering price remains the same.
 We do not expect that a change in the initial public offering price or the number of shares by these amounts would have a material effect on our uses of the proceeds from this offering, although it may accelerate the time at which we will need to seek additional capital.

-We currently expect to use the net proceeds from this offering, together with our cash and cash equivalents, as follows:
+We currently expect to use the net proceeds from this offering, together with our cash and cash equivalents as of March 31, 2019, as follows:

-- approximately \$ to advance our current liver (AXA1665, AXA1125 and AXA1957) and other programs through additional Non-IND, IRB-Approved Clinical Studies, potential IND filing(s) and the ensuing Clinical Trials; - approximately \$ to advance our AXA Development Platform and discovery efforts; - approximately \$ to support organizational growth; and - the remainder, if any, for working capital and other general corporate purposes.
+- approximately \$90.0 million to advance our current liver (AXA1665, AXA1125 and AXA1957) and other programs, including through additional Non-IND, IRB-Approved Clinical Studies, potential IND filing(s) and the ensuing Clinical Trials, including our planned IND filing and Clinical Trial for AXA1665, and infrastructure to support our pipeline; - approximately \$30.0 million to advance our AXA Development Platform discovery efforts, intellectual property and associated infrastructure; and - the remainder, if any, for working capital and other general corporate purposes.